How to snap windows side by side and split screen on Windows 10

 Snap is the official name for the Windows split screen feature, and it has been around since Windows 7.
 In earlier Windows versions, Snap allowed users to arrange two windows side by side, each taking up half of the screen, which is especially helpful when comparing two documents or when moving files from one place to another.

-Explorer and Mozilla Firefox snapped side by side
+File Explorer and Microsoft Edge snapped side by side

-Explorer and Mozilla Firefox snapped side by side
+File Explorer and Microsoft Edge snapped side by side

-In Windows 10, the split screen has been upgraded.
-You can now also snap three or four app windows on your screen (one for each corner), and you can accomplish this using either your mouse, keyboard, or finger (if you have a touch screen).
+In Windows 10, the split screen has been upgraded, allowing you to also snap three or four app windows on your screen (one for each corner).
+Moreover, you can accomplish this using either your mouse, keyboard, or finger (if you have a touch screen).
 This lets you compare or copy and paste data without the hassle of switching windows and losing track of what you were doing.

 Having four snapped windows on the screen